tbilloud/Compton-Camera/README.md

 ## Installation

-If not already installed, install python (e.g. with pyenv on MacOS) and pip
+If not already installed, install a suitable python version and pip.
+MacOS: use pyenv for example

 ### 1) Download or clone:
 ```